danielsantiago1230/react-pokemon-graphql/README.md

 - Apollo Client: A comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
 - GraphQL: A query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.

+## API Used
+- This application uses the PokéAPI's GraphQL API.
+The API provides a vast amount of data about the Pokémon universe, including information about different Pokémon, their abilities, types, and much more.

+- The specific endpoint used in this application is: https://beta.pokeapi.co/graphql/v1beta.
+This is a beta version of the API, so please be aware that there may be some changes and adjustments in the future.

 ## Setup and Deployment

 1. Clone the repository: `git clone https://github.com/danielsantiago1230/react-pokemon-graphql.git`